-Read our guide to the best restaurants in Notting Hill and the surrounding areas.
+Read our guide to some of our favourite Notting Hill restaurants and the surrounding areas.

 The Ledbury, sitting on the edge of Notting Hill, has become a bit of a place of pilgrimage for foodies.

 Run by Australian chef Brett Graham, whose selection of dishes will delight and entertain with beautiful presentation.